 I have a special interest in working with children who have experienced trauma and need support in building resiliency to overcome difficult experiences.
 I have received certification as an Advanced Certified Trauma Practitioner through the National Institute for Trauma and Loss in Children.
 I am also a Certified Trainer for Starr Commonwealth, to educate others on how to support children to move from victim to survivor.
 This is my eighth year of working as a School Counselor and I have seven years of experience working in Community Mental Health.

 In my spare time, I love spending time with my three children, my husband, and our pets.
-We have a dog, a guinea pig and a bearded dragon.
+We have a dog, a cat, a frog named Arlo, and a bearded dragon.
 We love to travel, see new places, and I love to read!

 Newport Middle School Counseling Program